 Dementia affects more than 850,000 people in the UK.
 So, it’s no surprise that nurses will work with patients dealing with dementia in different areas of care.
 This course teaches you about the different types of dementia, the importance of early diagnosis, the impact of dementia and person-centred approaches in dementia care.
 Plus, the vital role communication, interaction and inclusion play in the support and care of individuals with the condition.

-The courses above and many more provide you with knowledge and skills that will complement your role as a nurse.
-What’s more, you can complete them online, at home or within time set aside in your workday for CPD training.
+The courses above and many more provide you with knowledge and skills that will complement your role as a Nurse.
+What’s more, you can complete them online, at home or within the time set aside in your workday for CPD training.

-Our CPD training courses for nurses come with tutor assistance and the ability to spread the cost through various payment plans.
-Find out more about the courses you can take for CPD purposes by clicking the link to our business hub below.
+Our CPD training courses for Nurses are delivered online and you have the ability to spread the cost of your course through various payment plans.
+Find out more about the courses you can take for CPD purposes by visiting our website.